1ncarnat10n/Senior-Project/README.md

 Press SPACE to upgrade stats for the selected menu.</p>

 <p>Note: For code that takes in a specific file, I had to use my own directory<br>
 to access that file.
+Else I get a FileNotFoundError.
 If the game is ran by someone else, then you might have to change the directory path to access the specific image/sound files.</p>